Frequently asked questions about Temporary Disability Insurance

 If your employer has a statutory plan, i.e. a plan that provides benefits according to minimum benefit standards, you are entitled to:

-- Cash benefits of 58% of your average weekly wages rounded to the next higher dollar, but not more than the maximum weekly benefit amount annually set by the Disability Compensation Division.
-Example: The maximum weekly benefit for 2009 is $510.
-Based on 58% of your average weekly wage, your weekly benefit amount for 2009 will range from a minimum of $1 to a maximum of $510.
+- 58% of your average weekly wages rounded to the next higher dollar, but not more than the maximum weekly benefit amount annually set by the Disability Compensation Division.
+Example: The maximum weekly benefit for 2021 is $640.
+Your weekly benefit amount will be based on your earnings and will not be more than $640.

 - Benefits from the eighth day of disability; in other words, there is a seven-consecutive-day waiting period.